CHAPTER Rev 2400

 either:

 b.
-The taxable interest portions of the tax
+The taxable interest portion of the tax base.

 Rev 2404.01 Definitions.
 For purposes of this Part, the following